Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 Procedures for Divisional Court matters are set out in the Notice to Profession – Divisional Court.

-- All contested matters will be heard by teleconference using Zoom or another videoconference facility.
+- All matters will be heard by videoconference using Zoom or another videoconference facility.

 F. Matters Heard by Registrars in Bankruptcy

-F.1 Matters Heard by Masters Sitting as Registrars in Bankruptcy
+F.1 Matters Heard by Associate Judges Sitting as Registrars in Bankruptcy

-- The masters sitting as Registrars in Bankruptcy will now hear all bankruptcy matters virtually: in writing, by teleconference or video conference.
+- The associate judges sitting as Registrars in Bankruptcy will now hear all bankruptcy matters virtually: in writing, by teleconference or video conference.
 In exceptional cases, the Registrars will use their discretion to determine whether a matter should be heard in-person, on a case by case basis.

 - The Bankruptcy Court scheduling office will continue virtual operations during the suspension of the court’s regular operations.

-- The party shall email the Bankruptcy Court office at email@example.com with details about a matter they wish to have heard in writing, by teleconference or by videoconference..
-The party will also attach a completed request form.
+- The party shall email the Bankruptcy Court office at email@example.com with details about a matter they wish to have heard in writing, by teleconference or by videoconference.
+The email shall contain in the subject line the bankruptcy/estate file number and name of the bankrupt.
+The party will attach a completed Hearing request form.
 The party shall advise of preferred manner, dates and times for the hearing of the matter as well as a time estimate for hearing.
+If the estimated time for the hearing exceeds one hour, the party will also attach a completed Special Appointment Request Form.
 The Bankruptcy Court office will schedule the matter subject to the availability of the court and, if the matter is proceeding by teleconference or videoconference, the Bankruptcy Court office will provide connection details.

 - Any steps taken by the court or counsel outside the usual procedure due to COVID-19, including proceeding by way of teleconference or videoconference, shall be expressly noted and recorded in the endorsement or order as necessary.